devanandR/devkakuro/README.md

 # 3) Methods used: There are three generic methods are being tried in the algo
       1) branch and bound
-           - there are different types of techniques used to solve kakuro using the concept of branch and bound method as per the branching selection rule (that is search methods).
+           - there are different types of techniques used to solve kakuro using the concept of branch and bound method as per the branching selection rule (that is search method).
            - 1) lexicographic: At each node from root to leaf in the branch and bound tree.
                 We select the block to branch in a lexicographic manner.
 For the sample example shown above, first, the block position at (1,1) (just right to the block "#\13") will be chosen to